 Berberine – the natural alternative to Metformin

-in 2007 and 2008, a slew of research studies was published on berberine, with one clinical trial finding it was as effective as the standard drug metformin at reducing blood sugar levels, while reversing insulin resistance and cutting levels of LDL cholesterol (the bad kind)….
+With one clinical trial finding, it was as effective as the standard drug metformin at reducing blood sugar levels, while reversing insulin resistance and cutting levels of LDL cholesterol (the bad kind)….

 Berberine is also sometimes recommended for diabetes prevention and therapy, as it does not appear to cause increased body fat as a side effect (associated with Glibenclamide) and may actually reduce body fat.
 It may also be preferred due to being seen as a “natural” therapeutic option for persons who choose not to use pharmaceuticals… http://examine.com/supplements/Berberine/